robert-pineau/CIND-860-Capstone/README.md

-CIND-860 Capstone Project: XXXXXXXXXXXXXXXXXX
-Robert M. Pineau
+CIND-860 Capstone Project: Detecting Breast Cancer from Mammogram Images Using a CNN Robert M. Pineau
 941-049-371
-Supervisor: XXXXXXXXXX
+Supervisor:  Dr. Ceni Babaoglu

 Stages(Section) of the project(software):